ibudasov/sleeper/README.md

 -

 - `apt install php7.1-xdebug` -- XDebug needed for test coverage, that's how to install it for Ubuntu

-- `src/SleeperBundle/Resources/source.csv` -- source data
+- `brew install php71-xdebug` -- XDebug install for OSX

+- `brew install fswatch` -- file system watcher for OSX